TabSpace/grunt-svn-workflow/README.md

 ```js
 grunt.loadNpmTasks('grunt-svn-workflow');
 ```

+these tasks can't give you a need the password prompt for now.

 ## svnConfig task
 _Set your svn configs in this task , and put the `svnConfig` task in your svn operation task queue._